bjornthesomberlain/bjornthesomberlain/README.md

 hi there everyone ! you can call me bjørn / dashie or whatever you want ^_^ im a 18 yo artist, studying as professional cooker ;P

-i almost got healed my mental health so please avoid any trauma themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have an ocd
+i almost got healed my mental health so please avoid any trauma/sexual themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have an ocd

 im rlly friendly to pppl that share interests w me, so pls dont be afraid          to interact first !!!!! im afk almost all day